 - Larger Screens – If you want to get a good awareness of your situation, then an iPhone, Android, or even a small tablet is going to be vastly superior to a Garmin out in the field, simply because the screen is larger and can show a large chunk of map.

 - Less Expensive – Garmins are also simply an unnecessary expense.
 You’ll pay hundreds of dollars for a Garmin, and potentially hundreds more for the maps to go with it.
-If you already have an iPhone, then you’ll get a better system by spending $20 for Gaia GPS, maps included.
+If you already have an iPhone, then you’ll get a better system by getting a Gaia GPS Membership ($9.99/year or $29.99/year), maps included.